Marjorie, Countess of Carrick

-Marjorie of Carrick (also called Margaret; died before 9 November 1292) was Countess of Carrick, Scotland, from 1256 to 1292, and is notable as the mother of Robert the Bruce.
+Marjorie, Marjory or Marsaili of Carrick (also called Margaret; died before 9 November 1292) was Countess of Carrick, Scotland, from 1256 to 1292, and is notable as the mother of Robert the Bruce.

-Family
+Life

-Marjorie was the daughter and heiress of Niall Mac Dhonnchad, 2nd Earl of Carrick and his wife Margaret Stewart.
-Her mother's father was Walter Stewart, 3rd High Steward of Scotland.
-Her father Niall was the head of their clan, having no sons, in 1255 he transferred the title of clan chieftain to his nephew Roland, and upon Niall's death in 1256, Marjorie succeeded him to become the 3rd Countess of Carrick in her own right.
+Marjorie was the daughter and heiress of Niall, 2nd Earl of Carrick, and his wife and cousin Margaret Stewart.
+Her mother's parents were Walter Stewart, 3rd High Steward of Scotland, and wife Bethóc or Beatrix Mac Gille Críst of Angus.
+Her father Niall was the head of their clan; having no sons, in 1255 he transferred the title of clan chieftain to his nephew Roland, and upon Niall's death in 1256, Marjorie succeeded him to become the 3rd Countess of Carrick in her own right.
 Marjorie married Adam of Kilconquhar, who died during the Eighth Crusade in 1271.
 Marjorie and Adam had one child before his death, Martha.

 Then, as the story goes, a handsome young man arrived one day to tell her of her husband's death in the Holy Land.
 He was Robert de Brus, 6th Lord of Annandale, and he had been a companion-in-arms of Adam of Kilconquhar.
 Marjorie was so taken with him that she had him held captive until he agreed to marry her at Turnberry Castle in 1271.
 They married without permission of the king, however, and as a result she lost her lands temporarily until they paid a large fine.
 Robert became Earl of Carrick jure uxoris (in right of his wife).
 Their children were: